-Patterson F & Whincup H (2017) Making the transition from practitioner to supervisor: reflections on the contribution made by a post-qualifying supervisory course (Forthcoming/Available Online), European Journal of Social Work, 21 (3), pp. 415-427.
+Citation Patterson F & Whincup H (2018) Making the transition from practitioner to supervisor: reflections on the contribution made by a post-qualifying supervisory course, European Journal of Social Work, 21 (3), pp. 415-427.